DataDog/documentation/content/integrations/pgbouncer.md

 ### Configuration

-To configure the PGBouncer integration, copy `pgbouncer.yaml.example` to `pgbouncer.yaml` and mak the appropriate changes.
+To configure the PGBouncer integration, copy `pgbouncer.yaml.example` to `pgbouncer.yaml` and make the appropriate changes.

     init_config: